39 Hadoop Interview Questions and Answers for 2023

-Question 14: What happens if a replication factor of 1 is assigned to an HDFS block during a PUT operation instead of the default value of 3?
+Question 15: What happens if a replication factor of 1 is assigned to an HDFS block during a PUT operation instead of the default replication factor of 3?

 Answer: The replication factor is a property of HDFS.
+It also causes data redundancy.
 It determines the number of times blocks are replicated to ensure high data availability.
-For every HDFS block, a Hadoop cluster has (n-1) duplicated blocks.
+For every HDFS block, a Hadoop cluster has (n-1) duplicated HDFS data blocks.

 If the replication factor changes to 1 from the default value of 3 during the PUT operation, then the cluster will have only 1 copy of the data.
 If the DataNode crashes, then this single copy of data will be lost.